WheteThunger/PowerlessElectronics/README.md

 - Optionally only applies to entities deployed by players with permissions, configurable per entity type
 - Designed to work with circuits, so inputs with a wire in them are ignored

-This plugin **does not** allow changing power requirements directly.
-For example, SAM Sites will always require 25 power (unless another plugin changes that), but you can use this plugin to provide that full amount for free.
-You can technically configure entities to generate less power than they require, but it will have no effect.

 ## Installation

 1. Add the plugin to the `oxide/plugins` directory of your Rust server installation